PeterWone/Antipodean/spike/treadmill-8-getting-off.md

 **DR. MARTINEZ:** Those require cooperation, but not necessarily centralization.
 The Montreal Protocol eliminated ozone-depleting chemicals through international agreements between sovereign nations, not through world government.
 When everyone benefits from solving a problem, they'll cooperate to solve it.

 *Back to lecture hall.*

+**WARREN:** *(interrupting with obvious skepticism)* Professor, with all due respect, universities competing for better long-term planning?
+The math, the science and the fundamental engineering never changes.
+But universities are always fighting the last war anyway.
+They're still preparing students for the economy that existed when the curriculum was written, not the one that'll exist when we graduate. *(voice becoming more bitter)* And let's be honest—we don't come here to learn, we come here for an entry ticket for a pay-to-play game.
+Even moreso the med students.

+**DR. CHEN:** *(pausing, then nodding)* Warren, that's actually a perfect example of why distributed systems work better than centralized ones.
+You're absolutely right that universities often lag behind reality—they're optimizing for bureaucratic approval rather than practical outcomes. *(a distant look crosses her face)* You know, that reminds me of someone.
+He cherry-picked subjects across disciplines—metallurgy, electronics, botany, psychology—whatever he thought would be enabling.
+He drove them crazy, and he never did get a degree, he was far too busy learning.
+He loved solving the impossible problems and leaving a proof of concept for others to finish. *(a slight smile)* He used to say "I'm too lazy to do this badly."
+I thought he _was_ lazy but maybe he was teaching.

+*She pauses, then refocuses on the present.*

+**DR. CHEN:** But notice what happens when alternatives emerge.

+*She points to examples on the board.*

+**DR. CHEN:** Coding bootcamps emerged because computer science departments weren't producing job-ready programmers.
+Online courses proliferated because traditional lectures weren't effective for many learning styles.
+Professional certifications gained value because degrees weren't reliable signals of competence.
+The system corrects itself, but only when alternatives are allowed to compete.

+**WARREN:** So distributed systems work because they let the dinosaurs die off naturally?

+**DR. CHEN:** *(smiling)* Exactly.
+Instead of trying to reform institutions that have no incentive to change, you create new institutions that serve people better.
+The old ones can keep doing what they're doing until they become irrelevant.

 **DR. CHEN:** So we have models for distributed systems that handle innovation, coordination, resource allocation, accountability, and even long-term strategic planning.
 The question is: what would a entire civilization look like if it were built on these principles from the ground up?